List of Black Butler characters: Noah's Ark Circus

-Doctor was the kind, wheelchair-bound doctor who cared for the performers of the circus.
+Doctor was the kind, wheelchair-using doctor who cared for the performers of the circus.
 However, this was later revealed to be a ruse as he really can walk and is quite sadistic.
 He hand-carved the prosthetic limbs used by some of the first-string performers from an unknown strong material that he is developing through his research, funded by Baron Kelvin.
 This material is later revealed to be a special bone china made from the bones of the kidnapped children.
 He had Kelvin use his power and money to provide him with the resources he needs to perfect his craft and has him kidnap children that he uses.
 He was killed by Sebastian under Ciel's orders.